AutoARIMA

 class hana_ml.algorithms.pal.tsa.auto_arima.AutoARIMA(seasonal_period=None, seasonality_criterion=None, d=None, kpss_significance_level=None, max_d=None, seasonal_d=None, ch_significance_level=None, max_seasonal_d=None, max_p=None, max_q=None, max_seasonal_p=None, max_seasonal_q=None, information_criterion=None, search_strategy=None, max_order=None, initial_p=None, initial_q=None, initial_seasonal_p=None, initial_seasonal_q=None, guess_states=None, max_search_iterations=None, method=None, allow_linear=None, forecast_method=None, output_fitted=None, thread_ratio=None, background_size=None, massive=False, group_params=None)

 The ARIMA model, a potent tool in time series analysis, can be challenging due to the difficulty in selecting suitable parameters.
 AutoARIMA automates this selection process.
-This model includes seven parameters (p, d, q, P, D, Q, and m), where the seasonality (m) can be estimated using seasonal_decompose() function, and 'd' and 'D' are usually determined first due to information criterion considerations.
-The optimal values of p, q, P, Q are obtained through two main methods: 'exhaustive search,' which tests all possible combinations but can be time-consuming and 'stepwise search,' more efficient but may not yield the optimal result.
+This model includes seven parameters (p, d, q, P, D, Q, and m), where the seasonality (m) can be estimated using the seasonal_decompose() function, and 'd' and 'D' are usually determined first due to information criterion considerations.
+The optimal values of p, q, P, Q are obtained through two main methods: 'exhaustive search,' which tests all possible combinations but can be time-consuming, and 'stepwise search,' which is more efficient but may not yield the optimal result.
 The constant part's inclusion depends on the criterion information, mainly when d + D isn't more than 1.

 Parameters: